How to Block Inappropriate Websites on Your Phone: A Parent’s Guide

 Follow Step-by-Step Instructions to Block Websites on Your Phone

-To help you learn how to block inappropriate websites on phone, we’ve put together some simple steps tailored to your device type.
-We understand how important it is to create a safe digital environment for your children, and we’re here to guide you through it.
+To help you learn how to block inappropriate websites, we’ve put together some simple steps tailored to your device type.
+We understand how important it is to ensure online safety, and we’re here to guide you through it.

 For iPhone Users: